-While many annual industry events have been canceled due to COVID-19, this summer’s Operation Safe Driver Week with a focus on speeding carried on as scheduled.
-The Commercial Vehicle Safety Alliance reported 75% higher average speeds in March and April.
+While many annual industry events have been canceled due to COVID-19, the summer 2020 Operation Safe Driver Week with a focus on speeding carried on as scheduled.
+The Commercial Vehicle Safety Alliance reported 75% higher average speeds in March and April 2020.
 It’s a timely reminder that staying safe on the road is critical, especially for truck drivers who do not have the choice to stay home.

 If the recent public health emergency has proven anything, it’s that the trucking industry has never been more essential.
 As supply chain issues and shelter-in-place orders have impacted the nation, the trucking industry has ensured that in-demand goods and medical supplies are delivered to hospitals, grocery stores, and essential businesses.
 Ensuring these drivers get from point A to point B is crucial—both for the drivers on the road and the public relying on the deliveries.

 In May, the U.S. Department of Transportation’s Federal Motor Carrier Safety Administration updated existing regulations for truck drivers.
 The controversial changes—which amended former regulations around mandatory breaks and maximum driving hours—were applauded by some industry groups for allowing much-needed flexibility in truckers’ schedules, while truck safety advocates have said the updates will make highways more dangerous.

 So, how will our industry protect drivers along their routes?
 According to recent studies, balancing a culture of safety and connection while investing in advanced transportation management technologies is the key.

 For many drivers, feeling connected on the road is an important part of getting to their destination safely.
 Mobile technology is keeping today’s drivers connected when it matters most—from software installed on drivers’ mobile devices to help them stay connected with the rest of the fleet, to a Facebook community dedicated to keeping female drivers in touch while out on the road.